nusenu/ansible-relayor/README.md

 * **renewkey** - takes care of renewing online Ed25519 keys only (assumes that tor instances are fully configured and running already)
 * install - installs tor but does not start or enable it
 * createdir - creates (empty) directories on the ansible host only, useful for migration
+* promconfig - regenerates prometheus related configs (scrape config, blackbox exporter, nginx)
-* reconfigure - regenerates torrc files and reloads tor (requires previously configured tor instances)
+* reconfigure - regenerates config files (tor and promconfig) and reloads tor (requires previously configured tor instances)

 So if you have a big family and you are about to add an OpenBSD host you typically make two steps